n-eq/n-eq.github.io/_posts/2025-07-12-pre-main-zephyr-2.md

  } > FLASH
 ```

-We can conclude that our function `my_init_function`, that ended up being manually put in
+We can conclude that `my_init_function`, which ended up being manually put in
 `.z_init_POST_KERNEL_P_5_SUB_0_`, will be matched by the pattern:

 ```asm